How To Strengthen Your Gut Health Through Food

 rē-thinking the traditional medical model for healing with Dr. Mary Pardee

 Dr. Mary Pardee is the founder of Modern Med, a practicing functional medicine practitioner and naturopathic medical doctor specializing in gut-brain health in Los Angeles, California.
-From birth until the age of twenty-six, she experienced excruciating IBS symptoms.
+From birth until the age of twenty-six, she experienced severe IBS symptoms.
 After trying every medication and being told by conventional medical doctors there was nothing they could do for her, she decided to rē•think her approach to healing altogether.
-Dr.Pardee has dedicated her career to becoming the doctor she never had as a little girl.
+As a result, Dr.Pardee has dedicated her career to becoming the doctor she never had as a little girl.
 One who takes a more modern approach by examining the comprehensive picture of each patient.

 Mindful eating for better digestion